CubedProgrammer/CubedProgrammerCDataStructures/README.md

 ## cpcds_deque
 File: cpcds_deque.h
 Use define_cpcds_deque(n,t) to initialize a deque type that stores type t with extention name n, full name will be cpcds_deque_n.
-Can also use cpcds_deque_define(t) to initialize a list type that stores type t with same extention name.
+Can also use cpcds_deque_define(t) to initialize a deque type that stores type t with same extention name.

 cpcds_deque is implemented as a linked list.
 #### define_cpcds_dqmk(n,t), cpcds_dqmk_define(t)